snur206/reading-notes/301/class1notes.md

 You use props to pass data from one component to another.

-The flow of props is uni-directional (one direction from parent to child).
+The flow of props is moves from one direction from parent to child.

 ## Things I want to know more about